-While the process of buying a first home is exciting and fun, escrow can be overwhelming and daunting.
-We are NOT going to bore you with all the facts and details about escrow, but we will say a full team of experts and a good escrow officer can make all the difference.
+While the process of buying a first home is exciting and fun, escrow is not so fun and for some, it can be overwhelming and stressful.
+We are NOT going to bore you with all the facts and details about escrow, but we will say, a full team of experts and a good escrow officer can make all the difference.

 A Simple Explanation

 The escrow company is a neutral third party and their job is to hold the buyer’s funds, and verify that the buyer and seller both meet the terms and conditions of the purchase contract.